gitcla/docker-angular-cli/README.md

 A development environment for Angular with NodeJS and Angular CLI in a containerized platform.

-This lab uses the following container:
+This project uses the following container:

 - Node official image https://hub.docker.com/_/node
 - Angular CLI deployed on the node image